ympbyc/Pasta/README.md

 ```

 Next we create the `viewUpdateRule`.
- `viewUpdateRule` is a mapping between state changes and visual presentations.
+ `viewUpdateRule` is a mapping between state changes and actual UIs.

 ```javascript
 var viewUpdateRule = {